 Failure to Include an Issue in an Arizona Divorce

+Trial by ambush might not be an accepted practice in Arizona, but thanks to a recent Court of Appeals decision, failing to disclose positions related to property in a divorce case, might get you closer to it, but all hope is not lost.
 On May 30, 2013, in Nold v.
 Nold, the Arizona Court of Appeals reversed a Maricopa County trial court judge who had improperly penalized a party (Husband) for not listing contested property in his pretrial statement.
-The trial judge ruled that Husband’s failure to list certain contested community assets in his pretrial statement excluded him from claiming an interest in the property.
+The trial judge ruled that Husband’s failure to list certain disputed community assets in his pretrial statement excluded him from claiming an interest in the property.
 In its order, the trial court used the widely-cited case of Leathers v.
-Leathers1 to award the non-disclosed property to Wife.
+Leathers to award the non-disclosed property to Wife.

 The Leathers case is (was) a favorite case for judges to cite as it frequently penalized litigants for not presenting issues in their pretrial statements.
-In 2007, the Court of Appeals held, in part, that “the pretrial statement controls the subsequent course of the litigation2” and it affirmed the denial of a party’s opportunity to secure spousal maintenance with life insurance because the requesting party failed to include it in their pretrial statement.
+In 2007, the Court of Appeals held, in part, that “the pretrial statement controls the subsequent course of the litigation” and it affirmed the denial of a party’s opportunity to secure spousal maintenance with life insurance because the requesting party failed to include it in their pretrial statement.
 The result in Leathers caused judges around Arizona to demand specific positions on all contested issues in pretrial statements to avoid injustice and give all parties notice of the issues at trial.
 The positive result was the filing of more detailed pretrial statements, but the downside was the potential for inequitable division of property or loss of a vital legal interest.